How Hiking Guides Are Trained in Taiwan

 Miscellaneous fee: NT$1,000

 Deposit: NT$3,000.
-Deposit will be refunded after participants receive the qualifications within the required time.
+The deposit will be refunded after participants receive the qualifications within the required time.

 Deposit: NT$3,000.
-Deposit will be refunded after participants receive the qualifications within the required time.
+The deposit will be refunded after participants receive the qualifications within the required time.

 Qualifications

-Please join the required briefing so you can sign up for the physical fitness tests.
+Please join the required briefing to sign up for the physical fitness tests.
 Once you pass the tests, you are qualified to start the training.

 Maximum Number of Participants